+Windows, external doors and joinery

+Repair category 1

-Windows, external doors and joinery Repair Category 1 Notes We note windows and doors to the property have recently been replaced together with external joinery which is now clad with UPVC finishes.
-We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
-We would point out that we have not tested all windows and doors.
+Notes It would appear that windows and doors have been replaced in the recent past.
+We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines and any balance of warranty can be made available as appropriate We would point out that we have not tested all windows and doors.